mncinnovation/mnc_identifier_ocr/README.md

 ### iOS

-This plugin requires iOS 11.0 or higher.
+This plugin requires iOS 12.0 or higher and **only working on real device**.

 Add `NSCameraUsageDescription` key to your `info.plist` file.
 Describe why your app needs access to the camera.
 This is called Privacy - Camera Usage Description in the visual editor.